 Dunmore is a somewhat small borough located in the state of Pennsylvania.
 With a population of 12,954 people and four constituent neighborhoods, Dunmore is the 69th largest community in Pennsylvania.
 Dunmore has a large stock of pre-World War II architecture, making it one of the older and more historic boroughs in the country.

 Dunmore is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Dunmore is a borough of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Dunmore who work in office and administrative support (16.28%), sales jobs (10.41%), and management occupations (9.60%).
+Overall, Dunmore is a borough of professionals, sales and office workers, and managers.
+There are especially a lot of people living in Dunmore who work in office and administrative support (15.97%), management occupations (10.65%), and teaching (10.32%).

 The most common language spoken in Dunmore is English.
-Other important languages spoken here include Spanish and Italian.
+Other important languages spoken here include Spanish and Langs. of India.